HumbertoBM2/IoT-Medicine-Container-Optimization/README.md

 ## Overview
 This project aims to implement IoT to condition a container used for transporting medicines.
 It seeks to incorporate 5 sensors and 5 actuators that will monitor the container in real-time.
 These sensors and actuators are controlled using Node MCU 8266 modules.
 The monitoring data collected is sent to a MySQL-hosted database through an API developed with Node.js.

+The data stored in the SQL database is then visualized in a Power BI dashboard.
+This dashboard integrates AI-driven features for consulting statistical insights, enabling a deeper understanding of the monitored data and enhancing decision-making processes.

 ### Components Used

 #### Sensors: